parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 // ...
 ```

 The `serve` command essentially tells Metalsmith to serve the pages using a local server running on port 8081.
-The 'verbose' option will output status updates to the command line (everytime it detects a change to a file, for example.
+The 'verbose' option will output status updates to the command line (everytime it detects a change to a file, for example; this is helpful for when you've set a wrong path and the server responds with a 404).

 The `watch` commands takes paths as parameters; these are essentially folders it should watch for changes.
 We're going to include the source folder (obviously) and our layout folder.